 It probably won’t surprise you that studies have shown couples who sleep in the same bed are far more likely to suffer nocturnal disturbances from their other half.
 In fact, studies have shown that a being sleep deprived boosts production of the stress hormone cortisol by more than ten times in response to relationship stress!
-That means that you're actually far more likely to find when you are spending time together if you're sleep deprived.
+That means that you're actually far more likely to fight when you are spending time together if you're sleep deprived.

 The fact is, finding a partner who is the same chronotype as you (morning lark or night owl), has the same work schedule and the same sleep habits isn’t an easy feat.
 The old adage ‘finding a needle in a haystack’ is a bit of an understatement here.
 This sleepy mismatch has led to both partners suffering and consistently achieving poor sleep, with a side serving of health issues alongside it.

 The easiest way to rediscover a healthy nights’ sleep is by filing for a sleep divorce - sleeping in separate beds.

 Sharing a living space is one thing - we can adapt to tidiness and idiosyncrasies.
 But what about sleep habits?
 You can’t help what you do while you’re asleep.
 There are myriad reasons why your significant other may be impacting your sleep:

 - You have different work schedules

 - They are an active sleeper (i.e. you go to bed with an MMA fighter)